fmatthew5876/stdcxx-bitops/README.md

 using only few instructions if supported by the machine, using backup implementations if no such support is provided by the hardware.

-Design Goal 2: Provide a set of commonly used bitwise manipulation routines
+Design Goal 2: Provide a reusable library of generic bitwise manipulation routines
 --------------------------

 In designing this proposal, we wish not just to limit ourselves to operations which may have native machine instruction implementations on at least one platform.
 We would like to provide a standard library of primitives which are commonly found to be reimplemented time and time again in different code bases.
-The standard library already provides a rich set of containers and algorithms.
+The standard library already provides a rich set of generic containers and algorithms.
 What is missing is a set of bitwise manipulation primitives.

 Of particular emphasis are algorithms whose most efficient implementations depend on the implementations of